A New Era: Growth Funds Take Hold in the Israeli Landscape

 Simple – it all came down to the prospect of joining the incredible team at Glilot, combined with the unique opportunity to lead an early growth fund through Glilot’s proven investment platform.

 In my four years at M12, I enjoyed having a great platform for making investments while working with fantastic people, not to mention being part of one of the world’s leading technology organizations and working with anyone from CEO Satya Nadella downwards.
 But when the opportunity at Glilot presented itself, I was ready to move from a corporate setting to a financial VC firm, and I felt that Glilot had a like-minded team that shared my values and was a good personal fit.
 I was also very impressed with Glilot’s value creation infrastructure and believe the fund has done an excellent job in differentiating itself in the Israeli ecosystem, thanks to the hands-on support, invaluable experience of the partners and the breadth and depth of the advisory network.

 Looking onward, I am very excited about our ability to generate significant value to our portfolio companies at Glilot+, and anticipate collaborating with great entrepreneurs on their path to building global leading companies in the years to come.

-For more information, contact this blog’s author: Lior Litwak
+For more information, please contact Lior Litwak, Managing Partner, Glilot+

 We believe that Israeli startups at the early growth stage can benefit tremendously from working with a local investor with deep international connections.